To empower teachers to help kids learn

 The Timor-Leste Ministry of Education, supported by Australian Aid via innovationXchange

 Student enrolment has improved in many developing countries—but education systems still struggle with improving outcomes.
-The teacher is one of the most important factors here.
 Research tells us that to improve student learning, we need to address teachers’ skills, motivation, access to resources, and school governance.
-Leveraging technology, we can do this in partnership with national governments to support systemic change.